Anticipated closing costs

-There are certain standard costs linked to closing the sale of a house.
-These expenses are commonly divided between the buyer and seller, as directed in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in North Carolina to help lead you through your process.
+There are certain expected costs associated with closing the sale of a house.
+These costs are commonly split between the buyer and seller, as directed in the sales contract.
+Many are conventional, but there are nuances to each, so you'll want a real estate expert in North Carolina to help guide you through the deal.

 Loan-related closing costs (Click here for more information)